FusionAuth/fusionauth-example-qr-codes/README.md

     addr: 5000
 ```

-You can find out where your config file lives by reading the ngrok doc: https://ngrok.com/docs/agent/config/

-Now, start up the two servers by running
+Now, start up the two servers by running:

 ```shell
 ngrok start --all